Frequently Asked Questions

 In a general election with Voting Centers, each party would have presiding judges/lead clerks at the number of polling centers proportional to number of precincts won by each party's candidate in the last gubernatorial race.
 All polling locations have an alternate judge from the other party.

-• The rules for voting on Election Day are more strict than during Early Voting and Voting Centers would change that.
+• The rules for voting on Election Day are more strict than during Early Voting; Voting Centers would change that.

 Not true.
-For example, the laws about who is eligible to vote, what forms of ID they must use to prove they are who they say they are, and who can assist disabled voters and how they can assist them are the same for Early Voting and Election Day.
+The laws about who is eligible to vote, what forms of ID they must use, and who can assist disabled voters are the same for Early Voting and Election Day.